rust-lang/rust-bindgen/book/src/faq.md

 they tend to be hot.
 The above workaround makes them an out-of-line call, which might not provide acceptable performance.

+As an alternative, you can invoke `bindgen` with either the `bindgen::Builder::wrap_static_fns` method or the `--wrap-static-fns` flag.
+Which generates a C source file that can be compiled against the input headers to produce Rust headers for `static` and `static inline` functions.
+See [How to handle `static inline` functions](https://github.com/rust-lang/rust-bindgen/discussions/2405) for further information.

 ### Does `bindgen` support the C++ Standard Template Library (STL)?

 Sort of.
 A little.
 Depends what you mean by "support".